gems-project/data-entry-template/README.md

 - **Data Entry Template documentation** — describes the standardized Excel workbook (distributed to contributors via SharePoint / Teams) with structured sheets for animal, feed, production, and emissions data.
 - **Reference data** — Breed lists, NDF/ADF fraction definitions, and other lookup material.

-**API and Delta Sharing code** (FastAPI gold-table export, Python/R Delta Sharing clients) live in the companion repository **[gems-api](https://github.com/gems-project/gems-api)**.
+**Dashboard and API code** for gold-table data access live in the companion repository **[gems-api](https://github.com/gems-project/gems-api)**.
+Data access is now handled through the GEMS dashboard backed by the export API.
 Use that repo for deployment, scripts, and technical READMEs.
 This repo may still include **`gems-api.zip`** as a pre-built API deployment archive when provided.

 ---